Fatcatcreate/Eye2cursor/README.md

 ---

-## Blink Detection and Calibration
+## Eye and Blink Calibration

+## Manual Calibration
+This system includes a **manual calibration routine** to personalize blink detection using **Eye Aspect Ratio (EAR)** and the eyetracking itself.
+This is crucial because people's eye shapes and blinking patterns vary.

+The Manual Calibration is triggered when you click **'c'** on the start menu

+You will need to follow your cursor for 100 points, for each focusing for 3 seconds on where your cursor was moved to.
+This creates a matrix of calibrated points to train off of.
+You will not need to click on anything just look at the cursor and follow it

 ### Manual Blink Calibration
-This system includes a **manual calibration routine** to personalize blink detection using **Eye Aspect Ratio (EAR)**.
-This is crucial because people's eye shapes and blinking patterns vary.

-The calibration is split into two steps:
+The blink calibration is split into two steps:

 1. **Baseline EAR Recording** (Eyes Open)
    - You keep your eyes open and look normally.